A Note on Sources

 Wycliffe translated these books because they were part of the Bible he worked from.
 Jerome — the fourth-century scholar who produced the Latin Vulgate translation — had included them.
 The early church had read them as Scripture for over a thousand years.

-I say this because there are a few citations of the Apocrypha throughout this book — but most importantly because of this book's heavy reliance on the Wycliffe translation.
-Wycliffe's Bible includes the full Apocrypha.
-So when you encounter it here, you will understand what happened — rather than automatically dismissing everything this book has to say based on a modern definition that did not exist when these books were written.
+I say this because there are a few citations from the Apocrypha throughout this book — but most importantly because of this book’s heavy reliance on the Wycliffe translation.
+Wycliffe’s Bible includes the full Apocrypha.
+So when you encounter it here you will understand what happened — rather than automatically dismissing everything this book has to say based on a modern definition that did not exist when these books were written.

 Secular sources appear throughout as well — peer-reviewed studies, government documents, pharmaceutical databases, historical records.
 They are cited for their data only, never for their conclusions.
 The world records what happens.
 It consistently fails to recognize what it means.
 When a study appears in these pages it is there as a witness to a fact.
 The authority on the meaning of that fact belongs to Scripture alone.

-Test It.
-Check the Work.
+Test it.
+Check the work.

 The Bereans searched the Scriptures daily to see whether the things they were told were true.
 That is the standard this book holds itself to.
 Everything here is verifiable.
 Every source is at the end of the chapter where the claim is made.
 Go there.
 Check it.
 That is not a formality.
 That is an invitation.